 Nine Habits You Need to Adopt For Improved Mental Health

-- Be honest: Many kids are not good liars and principles of truthfulness are typically instilled at an early age.
-There is an importance in being earnest, telling the truth has shown to ease mental health burdens significantly.
+- Be honest: We learn from a young age the importance of truthfulness.
+There is an importance in being earnest to ourselves and others.
+Telling the truth has shown to ease mental health burdens significantly.

-- Make your own rules: It’s pretty rare when young kids have inhibitions.
-If something makes you happy and doesn’t affect others, why not try it?
-Apply a simple, kid-friendly mentality to all things: Do what you love and love what you do.
+- Make your own rules: If something makes you happy and doesn’t affect others, why not try it?
+Apply a simple mentality to all things: Do what you love and love what you do.

 - Own your identity: Know who you are.
 Spend sufficient “me time” establishing your beliefs and try to live up to them every day.
-77 percent of millennials say the beginnings of adulthood are a time to determine your identity…but it’s never too late to start.
+About 77% of millennials say the beginnings of adulthood are a time to determine your identity…but it’s never too late to start, no matter where you are in life.

 - Avoid having regrets: Focus on the now.
-New studies and publications are frequently emerging observing regrets of the dying and the results are haunting.
 Use the past as an opportunity to adjust your life moving forward.
 Express your feelings, stay in touch with the people you care about, travel and let yourself be happier.
-Senior citizens frequently cite these ideas as common regrets.

-- Be yourself: Try something new, have faith in yourself, embrace all that you are.
+- Be yourself: Try something new, have faith in yourself and embrace all that you are.
 There are few things worse than going through your entire life pretending to be something you’re not.